Hyle-org/devhub-hyle/docs/introduction.md

 # Introduction to Hylé

-[Hylé](https://hyle.eu/) is the new-generation Layer 1 network for the era of unchained applications.
+[Hylé](https://hyle.eu/) is the new-generation base layer for the era of unchained applications.

 ## Why choose Hylé